Maikel Garcia Player Props: Royals vs. White Sox

-The Kansas City Royals and Maikel Garcia, who went 1-for-4 with an RBI last time in action, take on Dylan Cease and the Chicago White Sox at Kauffman Stadium, Monday at 7:40 PM ET.
+The Kansas City Royals and Maikel Garcia, who went 0-for-3 last time in action, take on Mike Clevinger and the Chicago White Sox at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Athletics.
+In his most recent game he had a hitless performance (0-for-3) against the White Sox.

 Maikel Garcia Game Info & Props vs. the White Sox